TSPLOST

 On November 3, 2026, Sandy Springs voters will decide on a renewal of the Transportation Special Local Option Sales Tax (TSPLOST) to fund projects through 2032.

-If approved, TSPLOST 2026 would fund:
+If approved, TSPLOST 2026 will fund:

-- Congestion Relief
+- Congestion relief projects

-- Operations and Safety
+- Operations and safety improvements

-- Roadway Projects
+- Roadway projects

 TSPLOST 2021

 On November 2, 2021, Sandy Springs voters approved a five-year TSPLOST extension to fund transportation projects throughout Sandy Springs.
-The TSPLOST referendum extends the existing 0.75% (3/4 of a cent) sales tax approved by voters in November 2016.
-The sales tax collection period will run April 1, 2022 through March 31, 2027.
+The referendum extended the existing 0.75% (three-quarters of a cent) sales tax approved by voters in November 2016.

-The TSPLOST 2021 Renewal will fund:
+The TSPLOST 2021 renewal funds:

 - Sidewalks

-- Traffic Safety and Congestion Relief
+- Traffic safety and congestion relief

-- Road Maintenance and Paving
+- Road maintenance and paving

-- Pedestrian and Bike Improvements
+- Pedestrian and bicycle improvements

 TSPLOST 2016

-Who pays the 0.75 percent tax?
-The sales tax will be paid by anyone - residents, visitors, businesses and tourists - who buy taxable products or services inside Fulton County, outside City of Atlanta limits.
+The sales tax is paid by residents, visitors, businesses, and tourists who purchase taxable products or services within Fulton County outside the City of Atlanta limits.

-Where will the money be spent?
-The TSPLOST dollars are allocated to projects identified and approved by the City Council as part of the TSPLOST initiative.
+TSPLOST funds are allocated to projects identified and approved by City Council as part of the TSPLOST initiative.